 I’d have to reset the node, then put the new firmware on it in the router mode, and then re-added it back to the mesh.
 It was a bit of a pain.

-But that’s about the only shortcoming of using Merlin, which doesn’t exist if you use Merlin throughout or at least in the primary router.
+But that was about the only shortcoming of using Merlin in my short experience, which wouldn’t exist if you use Merlin throughout or at least in the primary router.
 Also, the performance of a mixed system proved to be fast and reliable in my trial.

 Asus’s take on Merlin firmware